postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ## Navigating the Private API Network

-The Private API Network is a good place to learn about APIs shared within your team.
+The Private API Network is a good place to learn about workspaces, collections, and APIs shared within your team.
 Under your team name, you can browse a directory of elements shared within your team.

 There are two ways to access the Private API Network: